trynmaps/metrics-mvp/README.md

 ### Code style

-This repository uses eslint to enforce a consistent style for frontend JavaScript code.
+This repository uses eslint to enforce a consistent style for frontend Typescript code.

 Before committing, run `dev/docker-lint.sh` (Mac/Linux) or `dev\docker-lint.bat` (Windows) to check for style errors and automatically fix formatting issues.
 (You will need to run `docker-compose up` or `docker-compose build` at least once before the docker-lint script will work.)